Ohad Tal: Parliamentary career

 On the day that the lists were submitted for the 2022 election, the chairman of the Religious Zionism party, Bezalel Smotrich, announced the placement of Tal as number 12 on the party's list for the Knesset, which ultimately won 14 seats.

 On 13 November 2022, Tal began serving as an active member of the Knesset.
-After the government was formed, MK Tal began to serve as chairman of the Knesset Committee for Public Enterprises.
+After the government was formed, Tal began to serve as chairman of the Knesset Committee for Public Enterprises.
 Under his tenure as chairman, the committee passed, among other things, the digitalization reform of public services, the payment services reform to open up the banking market to competition, and the infrastructure reform to shorten the construction duration of national infrastructure projects.

-MK Tal is a member of the Foreign Affairs and Defense Committee, leading several initiatives from the beginning of the Gaza war to secure Israel's military and security positions.
+Tal is a member of the Foreign Affairs and Defense Committee, leading several initiatives from the beginning of the Gaza war to secure Israel's military and security positions.
 He is also a member of the Aliyah and Absorption Committee and has been active in promoting Israel-Diaspora relations and Israel-US relations.

-MK Tal heads the Knesset Israel-US Relations Caucus, the Knesset Caucus for Israeli Victory, and is the Chair of the Parliamentary Friendship Groups with Australia, Guatemala, and Honduras.
+He heads the Knesset Israel-US Relations Caucus, the Knesset Caucus for Israeli Victory, and is the Chair of the Parliamentary Friendship Groups with Australia, Guatemala, and Honduras.

-MK Tal focuses on issues of national security, foreign policy, Israel–U.S. relations, settlement and sovereignty, free market legislation, and support for reservists and their families.
+Tal focuses on issues of national security, foreign policy, Israel–U.S. relations, settlement and sovereignty, free market legislation, and support for reservists and their families.